 Six-pack abs.
 Tight butts.
 Lean, vibrant, flawless health.
 That’s the image the fitness industry is selling.
 But have you ever wondered what it costs to achieve that “look”?
 What you have to do more of?
 What you really have to give up?

 Make no mistake, there are real trade-offs as you attempt to lose fat and improve your health.
 Let’s talk about what they are.
-So you can consider how to get the body you want while living the life you enjoy.
+So you can consider how to get the body and health you want while living the life you enjoy.

 - Want to listen instead of read?
 Download the audio recording here…